 In the air and marine modes, clients must amend the cargo document information to quote the correct CRN in order to establish the link.

-To change the CSA indicator on a highway cargo document from an N to Y, clients must present the completed Form BSF673 and the following supporting valid documentation:
+To change the CSA indicator on a highway cargo document from an N to Y, clients must present two completed Form BSF673 to the local CBSA commercial office and the following supporting valid documentation:

 - the importer's business number; and